-Zoey’s after school activities consisted of LaCrosse practice, a private fencing lesson, then 10 laps in the pool at the local Country Club.
+Zoey’s after school activities consisted of LaCrosse practice, a private fencing lesson, then 10 laps in the pool at the local country club.
 The Chauffeur, of course, picked her up after her activities.
 A stack of homework kept her occupied on the drive home, God forbid that her grades were not good enough to get into an Ivy League college!

 She was late getting home due to an accident on the freeway.
 Dinner had already been served and the table cleared.
-Her parents were sitting on the veranda enjoying a pot of loose leaf, handcrafted, organically grown Oolong tea.
+Her parents were sitting on the veranda enjoying a pot of loose leaf, handcrafted, organically grown Lapsang souchong tea.
 Father was playing a game on his phone and Mother was on a Facetime call with her personal trainer.

-“Hello darling” they both said, barely looking up from their devices.
+“Hello darling,” they both said, barely looking up from their devices.

 “Good day?”
-Father Inquired.
+Father inquired.

-“Yup.”
-She replied.
-“I have more homework to do so I’m going to eat and head to my room.
+“Yup,” she replied, “I have more homework to do, so I’m going to eat and head to my room.

-“Lovely.”
-Mother replied, giving her a quick, distracted smile.
+“Lovely,” Mother replied, giving her a quick, distracted smile.

-Chef had already retired for the evening, and was most likely Watching an episode of Duck Dynasty or Toddlers and Tiaras.
-Zoey found a large plate in the refrigerator with a bowl of minted, spring pea soup, a plate of seared sea scallops served on a bed of citrus fennel salad and a small dish of gemolata.
+Chef had already retired for the evening, and was most likely watching an episode of Duck Dynasty or Toddlers and Tiaras.
+Zoey found a large plate in the refrigerator with a bowl of minted, spring pea soup, a plate of seared sea scallops served on a bed of citrus, fennel salad and a small dish of gemolata.
 She was tired and hangry, so she shoved the whole plate into the microwave and hit the “quick heat” option.

-Remove the bowl of soup and the gremolata; place the plate in the microwave for 25 seconds, not any longer or the scallops will turn into hockey pucks!
+“Remove the bowl of soup and the gremolata; place the plate in the microwave for 25 seconds, not any longer or the scallops will turn into hockey pucks!”

-Chef would barely speak to her in the morning because of the mess she had left in the sink and microwave, so Zoey didn’t tell her that she didn’t need a second lunch today.
+Chef would barely speak to her in the morning because of the mess she had left in the sink and microwave, so Zoey couldn’t tell her that she didn’t need a second lunch today.
 She muttered a quick “sorry”, grabbed her lunch and headed to the car.

-Back at the house, the chauffeur set the picnic table with nice linens, a simple, Italian style wine glass and and silverware.
+Back at the house, the chauffeur set the picnic table with nice linens, a simple, Italian style wine glass and silverware.
 He poured a glass of a rich, jammy, fruity Washington State Syrah and in eager anticipation, slowly opened the lunch box.
-He was expecting a delicious lunch that would compliment the Syrah, but instead he pick up a slight whiff of peanut butter.
+He was expecting a delicious lunch that would compliment the Syrah, but instead he picked up a slight whiff of peanut butter.
 He looked in disbelief and great disappointment as he saw a sandwich, a bag of something orange and crunchy and a Poptart for dessert.